 Payment can be made by check (paper or electronic) and credit card.

-With the new downloadable Sinfonia v2, there is technically no limit to your rehearsal time.
+There is technically no limit to your rehearsal time.
 Your fee is based on your performance run - and as long as you have a valid performance license, you can use it as long as you want beforehand.
 Depending on the show, you may need to make special arangements with the license house if you want to rehearse with Sinfonia for a very long time (e.g. a year+ in advance).
 But all of this is possible at no additional charge from us.
 And in any event, you can count on at least 10 weeks of rehearsal time, if you order accordingly.

 Sinfonia is designed to accomodate almost any internal and external audio soundcard.
 For an economical treatment, you can use your computer's internal audiocard, and connect to your theater's sound system via the headphone jack or built in audio output for a simple stereo mix.